NF-5/Software-Design-Architecture-Assignment-1---Design-Patterns/README.md

 ﻿# Software-Design-Architecture-Assignment-1---Design-Patterns

-Developed by Nicholas Furtado, Geraline Nazareth Chavez Reyes, Christopher Lui
+Developed by Nicholas Furtado, Geraline Nazareth Chavez Reyes(100890130), Christopher Lui

 The following assignment demonstrates an Abstract Factory design pattern through the modeling of locks and light bulbs (Smart home devices) from two different brands, A and B.